|

 Leonardo DiCaprio was able to fully exploit the

-range of his raw, bursting talent in this tantalizing portrait of Jim Carroll, a
+range of his raw, bursting talent in this tantalising portrait of Jim Carroll, a

 working-class New Yorker who devoted his teenage years to basketball and hard

-drugs (respectively) and who eventually was able to break his habit and make a
+drugs (respectively), and who eventually managed to break his habit and make a

 career as a poet and artist based on his memoirs.
 Although the direction by